ZupIT/beagle-docs/content/en/android/installing-beagle.md

 ## Configure Beagle

-Once you have finished Beagle's installation, you have to make now our tool's usage configuration, follow the steps bellow:
+After Beagle's installation, now you have to make our tool's usage configuration, follow the steps below:

 **Step 1:** Create a BeagleConfig class